florianjosefreheis/florianjosefreheis.github.io/_posts/2024-02-16-circleci-received-killed-signal.markdown

 ## Fixing the error

-Configuring the CircleCi config YAML file to set the **`GRPC_RUBY_BUILD_PROCS`** as an environment variable will limit the max spawned processes to avoid running out of memory.
+Configuring the CircleCI config YAML file to set the **`GRPC_RUBY_BUILD_PROCS`** as an environment variable will limit the max spawned processes to avoid running out of memory.

-Below is the final code snippet for the CircleCi config YAML file:
+Below is the final code snippet for the CircleCI config YAML file:

 ```yaml
 ...